Principles of Effective State Sentencing and Corrections Policy

-The NCSL Sentencing and Corrections Work Group project was developed under an NCSL partnership with the Public Safety Performance Project (PSPP) of The Pew Charitable Trusts.
+The NCSL Sentencing and Corrections Work Group project was developed under an NCSL partnership with the The Pew Charitable Trusts, public safety performance project.
 The NCSL project responds to the challenges faced by states as they consider corrections and sentencing policies that both manage state spending and protect the public.
 The Pew PSPP was launched in 2006 to help states advance fiscally sound, data-driven policies and practices in sentencing and corrections.
 Pew’s work has included research, technical assistance, and funding and overseeing a variety of efforts both in states and nationally to support strategies that protect public safety, hold offenders accountable and control corrections costs.

 The NCSL Criminal Justice program assembled the Sentencing and Corrections Work Group in 2010.
 The bipartisan, 18-member group includes officers of NCSL’s Law and Criminal Justice Committee and other legislators who are recognized as leaders on these issues.
 The group had a one-year work plan to discuss and identify overarching principles for effective state sentencing and corrections policy and to identify key issues and approaches that explain and illustrate the recommendations.